-Proposed measures to protect or conserve plants, animals, fish, or marine life are: The aquatic invasive species prevention requirements for suction dredge equipment will be expanded to include all motorized or gravity siphon equipment.
+Proposed measures to protect or conserve plants, animals, fish, or marine life are:

 3. How would the proposal be likely to deplete energy or natural resources?
-No changes to energy or natural resources are associated with the proposal.
+No changes to energy are associated with the proposal.
+Natural resources will benefit from earlier permitting of restoration projects.

-Proposed measures to protect or conserve energy and natural resources are:
+Proposed measures to protect or conserve energy and natural resources are: $\ensuremath{n/a}$